 No. 1 Naomi Osaka finally starts her French Open on Day 3

-PARIS (AP) — The wind was swirling, Naomi Osaka’s shots were flying everywhere except where she wanted and her debut as the No. 1 seed at a Grand Slam tournament was not going well.
-Not well at all.
+PARIS (AP) — Naomi Osaka’s body language made her plight plain.
+For all she’s already accomplished, the internal pressure stemming from aiming to do even more was ruining her debut as the No. 1 seed at a Grand Slam tournament.

-In the first set of her first match at the 2019 French Open, Osaka didn’t even manage to grab a game.
-How bad was it?
-Her opponent had zero winners of her own in that set, because every point came via an error off Osaka’s racket.
-In the second set, Osaka was just two points from bidding adieu to Roland Garros.
+Fed up with her poor play in a first-round match at the French Open — errors off Osaka’s racket gave her opponent her first 30 points Tuesday — she missed yet another shot.
+She was within a game of losing.
+Osaka wheeled around to look at her box and display what seemed to be a sarcastic thumbs-up.

+“Definitely sarcastic.
+I was kind of thinking: ‘Do you guys see this amazing tennis I’m playing right here?
+Thumbs-up.’
+I don’t even know what I wanted them to do.
+I felt kind of bad after I did it.
+It was more like I had to put my emotions somewhere,” Osaka said.
+“It’s one of those matches where you’re not playing well, but you have to find a way to win.
+For me, I’ve just begun learning how to do that.”

-And yet, somehow, Osaka held it together enough to work her way back into things, overcome all of those many mistakes and stretch her winning streak at majors to 15 matches by eventually emerging to beat Anna Karolina Schmiedlova of Slovakia 0-6, 7-6 (4), 6-1.
+Five times just two points from defeat in a swirling wind, Osaka held it together enough to overcome all of those miscues and stretch her winning streak at majors to 15 matches by eventually beating 90th-ranked Anna Karolina Schmiedlova of Slovakia 0-6, 7-6 (4), 6-1.

-“I can see that I can play against everyone — and she’s also just a human,” the 90th-ranked Schmiedlova said, “and that I could beat her, definitely.”
+As she got going, Osaka delivered a pinpoint cross-court forehand that was too hard to handle, then looked at her box again, this time with a pumping clenched left fist.
+Afterward, she acknowledged having jitters as she pursues a third consecutive major title while topping the seedings.

+“I feel like I’m thinking too much about the number next to my name right now, instead of feeling free and having fun like I normally do in Grand Slams,” Osaka said.
+“The reason that I wasn’t moving my feet is because I was super nervous, super stressed.”

 Clay has never been Osaka’s best surface; her power-based style is more suited to hard courts, such as those at the U.S. Open, which she won last September, or the Australian Open, which she won in January to become the first tennis player from Japan to be ranked No. 1.